 PhD, University of North Carolina at Greensboro; MBA, Baruch College, City University of New York; BS, Seoul National University; AAS, Fashion Institute of Technology.

 Dr. Jung E. Ha-Brookshire is Associate Professor and Director of Graduate Studies in the Department of Textile and Apparel Management.
 She also serves as the Associate Dean for Research and Graduate Studies in College of Human Environmental Sciences at the University of Missouri.
 Prior to her time at MU, Dr. Ha-Brookshire worked as a production assistant, production coordinator, production manager, and sourcing manager for Adjmi Apparel Group and Richard Leeds International, Inc. located in New York City from 1997 to 2004.
 During her time in NYC, she extensively traveled to various countries in Asia and Central America for textile and apparel product sourcing, product development, production coordination, and quality assurance.
 At MU, she teaches global sourcing and the capstone for retail marketing and merchandising students.
 She also teaches global supply chain management and theory development & evaluation courses at the graduate level.
 She received several awards, including Kemper Excellence for Teaching Award in 2017, Fulbright Core Scholar award in 2015, 2011 Rising Star award by International Textile and Apparel Association, 2010 Excellence in Education award by MU Division of Student Affairs, and 2009 Professor of the Year award by MU Student Athlete group.
 She has completed number internal and external grants, over $350,000.
-She has published 27 manuscripts in peer review journals and presented her research over 50 times at various international, national, and regional conferences or workshops.
+She has published 38 manuscripts in peer review journals and presented her research over 60 times at various international, national, and regional conferences.
 She appeared on an Internet news program, HuffPost Live, in 2013.
 She is the Vice President of Operation (2015-2017) and now is the Vice President of Publications (2019-2021) at International Textiles and Apparel Association.
-At MU, she currently serves as an elected member of Faculty Council and an Executive Board Member of Center for the Digital Globe.
+At MU, she currently serves as Executive Board Member of Center for the Digital Globe.

 Dr. Jung Ha-Brookshire’s primary research interests originate from her professional experience as a production/sourcing manager in NYC.
 The areas of her research interests include moral responsibility of corporate sustainability, global supply chain and sourcing strategies, sustainable production and consumption of textile and apparel, and firm/industry identity issues.
 She utilizes both qualitative and quantitative research tools.
-Psychophysiology is a new technique to analyze consumer responses to novel stimuli.
-She and her doctoral students currently explore such new techniques.